Visual UGC Docs

 The Google Tag Manager (GTM) is one of the most popular Tag Management systems on the internet and is used to manage Javascript and HTML tag, primarily for the purposes of tracking or collecting analytics for a website.

-Whilst primarily best suited for implementing the Visual UGC Tracking Pixel, Google Tag Manager can also be used by clients as a way of implementing Visual UGC's Widgets and GoConnect Forms in Content Management Systems' (CMS) that limit users from injecting Javascript.
+Google Tag Manager can be used by clients as a way of implementing UGC Widgets and Direct Uploader Forms in Content Management Systems' (CMS) that limit users from injecting Javascript.

 Detailed below are the step by step ways in which GTM can be used on your website.